perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

 For more details, please read this [Perturbo page](https://perturbo-code.github.io/mydoc_features.html).

-To test this executables, we provide a testsuite within the `Perturbopy` package.
+To test these executables, we provide a testsuite within the `Perturbopy` package.
 We recommend to run the testsuite:

 * to verify that the code runs correctly after download and installation;
 * if some modifications to the source code have been made;